varun7654/varun7654.github.io/_posts/2023-12-05-Astrophotography-On-Your-iPhone.md

 ---
 layout: post
-title: Your iPhone can do Astrophotography
+title: Your iPhone Can Do Astrophotography
 ---

 ![Photo of the Milky Way Taken on an iPhone 14 Pro](/assets/night_sky_photos/IMG_2102.webp)